Victorian Solar Rebates & Government Incentives in 2022

 Eligible homeowners can get interest-free loans of up to $4,289 on the balance of their solar panel system.
 The maximum repayment period is 4 years, although you can pay as a lump sum.

-If you applied for an interest-free loan alongside the solar panel rebate, Solar Victoria would email you a confirmation date for receiving your repayments.
+If you applied for an interest-free loan alongside the solar panel rebate, Solar Victoria will email you a confirmation date for receiving your repayments.

 2. Victoria solar battery rebate